 We’ve often discussed on this blog why screening is always a choice.
 This means that while many people will want to be screened, some won’t.
 It is our job to make sure the choice someone makes is the right one for them and acted on appropriately.

-This message isn’t always understood, though.
+This message is not always understood, though.
 We’ve had many comments through the blog, particularly about cervical screening, saying things like:

 So many people don't know they have a choice and believe it is compulsory